thanoskyprianos/block-world-problem-solver/README.md

 ## Notes <a name="notes"></a>
-* To program prints the states using a recursive function in a specific format.
+* The program prints the states using a recursive function in a specific format.
 For example, the state:
 ```
 A B
 B C